ka-de/cringe.live/content/docs/linear/index.md

 ---

 A matrix is a rectangular array of numbers arranged in rows and columns.
-Matrices are used to represent and manipulate linear equations.
+Matrices are used to represent and manipulate linear transformations, which are functions that map vectors to vectors while preserving vector addition and scalar multiplication.
 Each number in the matrix is called an element or entry.
 The position of an element is defined by its row number and column number.

 A `2x2` matrix can be represented as follows: